 What Does Wisdom Tooth Removal Cost And Is It Covered By Insurance?

 The fee for your treatment is determined by a number of factors.
 These may include the difficulty involved in removing your teeth and which type of anesthesia is best for you.
 During your consultation appointment, the surgeon will need to review your x-rays, complete an examination and determine the best option for anesthesia, before an accurate estimate can be provided.
 Every insurance company has a different policy regarding the extent of coverage for a given surgical procedure.
 The oral surgeon’s office staff will help you obtain maximum insurance coverage for your treatment.

 What If I Have Questions Before Surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at Glendale Office Phone Number 602-938-0880 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Glendale Office (hours vary by location) Phone Number 602-938-0880 to speak to one of our patient care coordinators.